 The 17th Amendment:

-• Encouraged subsequent explosive growth of a once-federal, now national, government.
+• Encouraged explosive growth of a once-federal, now national, government.

 • Rendered senators three-term congressmen in a smaller club, a more detached version of the house.
 The short-term memory of their constituents works in favor of multiple terms.
-Whatever the level of discourse at which state legislators and senators had conducted their mutual business, the 17A ensured future discourse at a more general level.
-The 17A guaranteed the ascendancy of a different kind of senator: one whose primary skills are dealing with the masses through public appearances, mailings, and sound bites.4
+Whatever the level of discourse at which state legislators and senators had previously conducted their mutual business, the 17A promoted future discourse at a more general level.
+The 17A guaranteed the ascendancy of a different kind of senator: one whose primary skills are dealing with the masses through public appearances, mailings, shallow social media, and sound bites.4

 • Emasculated a once-proud senate.
 Rather than defend and execute its Constitutional duties, the modern senate is an institution without a purpose beyond reelection of its members.
 Recall the Iran/Obama “deal.”
 The senate shamefully abrogated its duty to consent to treaties when globalist President Obama obligated the nation to subsidize the nuclear ambitions of an islamic terror-state.

 • Brought instability to the law.
 As opposed to reps’ two-year terms, which were designed to reflect popular sentiment, six-year senatorial terms of state-appointed senators lent stability to the law.
 The Framers left voter qualifications to the states with the understanding of a senate strong enough to resist the popular sentiments of an ever-expanding franchise.

 • Along with the 16th Amendment, the Progressive Era Amendments made the New Deal possible.
 The 17A led to progressive income taxation, the embodiment of the Framers’ fear of government-enforced societal “leveling.”

 • Led to a politicized scotus, which at times attempts to serve the 10th Amendment political duties of the states.
 At other times it imposes elite social justice diktats like abortion, and homosexual marriage on a defenseless society.